Ferfoui/Ferfoui/README_EN.md

 🤖 I also like robotics.
 I've participated to [FRC](https://www.firstinspires.org/robotics/frc) competitions with the [team 9220](https://frc-events.firstinspires.org/team/9220), and I went to New York for the [2025 NYC Regional](https://frc-events.firstinspires.org/2025/NYNY), it was a great experience!

-🌱 I'm currently learning Rust, I'm trying to improve my skills in Java and I'm also learning Mandarin Chinese (It's more difficult than Java).
+🌱 I'm currently learning Rust and the [Ktor](https://ktor.io) Kotlin framework.
+I'm also learning Mandarin Chinese (It's more difficult than Java).

 🎮 I like to play video games, I also like to meet new people and to learn new things.